Revision: Thu, 08 Jun 2023 17:47:59 GMT

 use Cycle\Annotated;

-use Doctrine\Common\Annotations\AnnotationRegistry;
+use Cycle\Annotated\Locator\TokenizerEmbeddingLocator;

 $schema = (new Schema\Compiler())->compile(new Schema\Registry($dbal), [

-new Annotated\Embeddings($classLocator), // register embeddable entities
+new Annotated\Embeddings($embeddingLocator), // Recognize embeddable entities

-new Annotated\Entities($classLocator), // register annotated entities
+new Annotated\Entities($entityLocator), // Identify attributed entities

-new Schema\Generator\GenerateRelations(), // generate entity relations
+new Schema\Generator\GenerateRelations(), // Define entity relationships

-new Schema\Generator\GenerateModifiers(), // generate changes from schema modifiers
+new Schema\Generator\GenerateModifiers(), // Apply schema modifications

-new Schema\Generator\RenderTables(), // declare table schemas
+new Schema\Generator\RenderTables(), // Create table schemas

-new Schema\Generator\RenderModifiers(), // render all schema modifiers
+new Schema\Generator\RenderModifiers(), // Implement schema modifications

-new Schema\Generator\GenerateTypecast(), // typecast non string columns
+new Schema\Generator\GenerateTypecast(), // Typecast non-string columns

 ]);